-- The appointing authority can require the accused to respond to questions about the accused's financial status, produce documentation supporting financial information provided, and/or order a court official to verify financial information provided. - ii.
+- i.
+The appointing authority can require the accused to respond to questions about the accused's financial status, produce documentation supporting financial information provided, and/or order a court official to verify financial information provided. - ii.
 Information gathered for determining indigence, both in the affidavit of indigence and through oral examination, may not be for any purpose other than: - 1.
 Determining if accused is (or is not) indigent; or - 2.
 Impeaching direct testimony of accused regarding the accused's indigence. - iii.
-A request by the appointing authority for additional information, documentation, and/or verification cannot delay appointment of counsel beyond the timelines specified in Parts I and IV of these rules and contained in Code of Criminal Procedure article 1.051. - iv.
+A request by the appointing authority for additional information, documentation, and/or verification cannot delay appointment of counsel beyond the timelines

+- specified in Parts I and IV of these rules and contained in Code of Criminal Procedure article 1.051. - iv.
 An accused determined to be indigent is presumed to remain indigent for the remainder of the case unless a material change in the accused's financial circumstances occurs. - 1.
 An accused's status as indigent or not indigent may be reviewed in a formal hearing at any stage of court proceedings, on a motion for reconsideration by the accused, the accused's attorney, or the attorney representing the state.
 The accused's indigent status will be presumed not to have changed.

-The presumption can be rebutted in the review proceedings based on the following:
+The presumption can be rebutted in the review proceedings based on the following: - a.

-- a.
 Evidence of a material change in the accused's financial circumstances, as a result of which the accused does not meet any of the standards for indigence contained in these rules; or - b.
-Additional information regarding the accused's financial circumstances that shows that the accused does not meet any of the standards for indigence contained in these rules. - If an accused previously determined to be indigent is subsequently determined not to be indigent, the attorney shall be compensated by the county according to the fee schedule for hours reasonably expended on the case. - v.
-If the court determines that a defendant has financial resources that enable him to offset in part or in whole the costs of the legal services provided, including any expenses and costs, the court shall order the defendant to pay during the pendency of the charges or, if convicted, as court costs the amount that it finds the defendant is able to pay.
+Additional information regarding the accused's financial circumstances that shows that the accused does not meet any of the standards for indigence contained in these rules. - 2.
+If an accused previously determined to be indigent is subsequently determined not to be indigent, the attorney shall be compensated by the county according to the fee schedule for hours reasonably expended on the case.
+If the court determines that a defendant has financial resources that enable him to offset in part or in whole the costs of the legal services provided, including any expenses and costs, the court shall order the defendant to pay during the pendency of the charges or, if convicted, as court costs the amount that is finds the defendant is able to pay. - 1.
+The Court may modify or suspend the order of reimbursement upon further proof of inability to comply with the Court's Order. - 2.
+Violation of the Court's order may be enforced as contempt of court, as a violation of condition of bond, capias pro fine, violation of a term of community supervision, or any other means provided by law.